JReFrameworker/JReFrameworker.github.io/install.md

 If you want to install from source for bleeding edge changes, first grab a copy of the [source](https://github.com/JReFrameworker/JReFrameworker) repository.
 In the Eclipse workspace, import the `jreframeworker`, `jreframeworker.engine`, and `org.objectweb.asm` Eclipse projects located in the source repository.
 Note that you must have the Eclipse Plugin Development Tools installed in Eclipse to compile the plugin projects.
 Right click on the `jreframeworker` project and select `Export`.
 Select `Plug-in Development` &gt; `Deployable plug-ins and fragments`.
 Select the `Install into host.
 Repository:` radio box and click `Finish`.
 Press `OK` for the notice about unsigned software.
 Once Eclipse restarts the plugin will be installed.

 ## Changelog

+### 1.2.0
+- DEFCON 24 release, migrated to Eclipse Neon
+- Support for advanced annotation features to configure finality and visibility (helpful for manipulating private final implementations)
+- Multiple bug and stability fixes

 ### 1.1.1
 - Improved payload dropper with new command line options for specifying non-standard runtime locations and for specifying output options